 There are several things going on here.
 Mainly this site provides a goad to overcome my procrastination of several years and write a book of very uncertain genre.
 The only way I can imagine doing this is to begin with Chapter One and continue.
 Publishing drafts as I go with the current posted here.
 Previous chapters will be under Chapter Drafts.
 They will be like placing posts along a fence line.
 A half finished fence says a lot about the builder.
-Next, this serves as a blog for rants, comments and possibly longer pieces and last, I finally have a place to archive work.
+Next, this serves as a blog for rants, comments and possibly longer pieces and, last, I finally have a place to archive work.
 For the origins of Ztangi Press go here .